theADAMJR/acrd.app/README.md

 Custom Frontend and Backend that is similar to Discord.

+> ℹ: [accord.app](https://accord.app) should be available available when more features are added.

 > Built with React TS, Redux, and Node.js.

 <a href="https://ibb.co/1qZjNj9"><img src="https://i.ibb.co/MVnQHQR/Screenshot-from-2021-08-30-13-40-20.png" alt="Screenshot-from-2021-08-30-13-40-20" border="0" /></a>